 We believe that education will transform the attitude of the children.
 We have already seen them become more self-confident and aware.
-Our belief is that this will eventually make them into more responsible individuals and lead to a transformation of the society around them.
+This effort will eventually make them more responsible individuals and lead them to transform the society around them.